Zanderthegreat12/UW-Roomie/README.md

 How to run code in devlopment environment:
 1. Install ExpoGo on phone to test app
 2. Run "npx expo start" in UWRoomieFront folder from Command Prompt
-3. Scan QR code on computer
+3. Scan QR code on computer from within ExpoGo app